Support vector machines and Radon's theorem: SVMs for points in general position

 \section{SVMs for points in general position}

 There are a wide variety of notions of general position; in Definition~\ref{def:general} we gave only one such notion.
-We begin in this section by defining and studying a stronger notion of general position that will be useful for studying support vector machines.
-With this definition, we show that for points in strong general position, an arbitrarily small perturbation cannot change the set of support vectors.
-Then we give the basic properties of SVMs that hold in this slightly more restrictive setting of strong general position.
+We begin in Section~\ref{ssec:SGP-def} by defining a stronger notion of general position that will be useful in the context of support vector machines.
+In Section~\ref{ssec:SGP-generic} we show that strong general position is a generic property.
+Finally, in Section~\ref{ssec:SGP-SVM} we show that for points in strong general position, a sufficiently small perturbation cannot change which data points are labeled as support vectors, and we give the basic properties of SVMs that hold in this slightly more restrictive setting of strong general position.

-As discussed in Section \ref{sec:svmbackground}, the support vector machine optimization problem is Since this is a convex problem with a strictly convex optimization function, it follows that the optimal vector $\w$ is unique~\cite{burges2000uniqueness,fletcher2013practical}.
-By~\cite[Section~7.1]{smola2008introduction}, we can rewrite the vector $\w$ defining the separating hyperplane as

-where the $\alpha_i$ satisfy the corresponding KKT condition for the $\x_i$.
-If $\alpha_i>0$, then it follows that $\x_i$ is a support vector.

-Each data point $x_i$ corresponds to a constraint $g_i$, namely $g_i(\w)=-\y^{(i)}(\w^T \x^{(i)}+b)+1\leq 0$, which enforces that the vector $\w$ defining the separating hyperplane classifies the data point $x_i$ correctly.
-If $g_i(\w)=0$, then this means that the data point lies exactly on one of the two margins, and therefore is a support vector.
-By contrast, if $g_i(\w)>0$, then the data point is not a support vector.